 One of my road trip resolutions when I was travelling around the southwest USA this spring was to ditch the GPS every now and then.
-To take the slower route with the better scenery or where there was something beautiful, weird or interesting en route.
-To enjoy the journey rather than just trying to reach the next destination as quickly as possible.
-And it was an easy resolution to keep in the southwest, especially when it came to scenic driving routes as you’re spoilt for choice in this part of the world.
-We tried to fit in as many as we could as we travelled through Utah, Colorado, New Mexico, Nevada and Arizona.
-Here are some of my favourites but I’m sure anyone who’s travelled or lived in this region will have their own suggestions too – do let me know if you have a favourite in the comments.
+To take the slow route with the better scenery or where there was something beautiful, weird or interesting en route instead.
+To enjoy the journey rather than just trying to reach the next destination as fast as possible.
+And it was an easy resolution to keep in the southwest, especially when it came to scenic driving routes as you’re spoilt for choice.
+So here are five of my favourite southwest USA scenic drives, through snow-capped mountains, National Parks, red rocks and sandy deserts.

 Technically we drove the High Road from Taos down to Santa Fe, but the views are as good in either direction.
 This 85-mile drive takes you up to over 9000 feet high up through thick forests among the Sagre de Cristo mountains.
 It was high enough to still have deep snow still lying on the ground when we were there in April.
 This area is full of artists and there are studios and galleries dotted among the mountain hamlets along the route.
 There are also Indian pueblos, Spanish-American villages and a church known as the ‘Lourdes of America’ at Chimayo, where pilgrims come to be cured by the spring water.

-The route: from Santa Fe direction, go 25 miles north on Highway 84/285, then head east on Highway 76.
+The route: from Santa Fe, go 25 miles north on Highway 84/285, then head east on Highway 76.
 Follow this road (which briefly turns into Highway 75 after Chamisal) then turn left onto Highway 518 and follow that all the way into Taos.

 The town of Sedona in Arizona has not one but two scenic routes.
-Both have great views over the deep red sandstone rocks that surround it, which are said to be the source of spiritual energy vortexes.
+Both have great views over the deep red sandstone rocks that surround it, which are said to be the source of vortexes of spiritual energy from deep in the Earth.
 The first is the Red Rock Loop, a 7-mile-long scenic road up into the hills around the town where you can see some of the most famous vortexes, like Cathedral Rock, and catch the sunset.
 The other is the slightly longer Red Rock Scenic Byway which approaches Sedona from the north, through the Coconino National Forest and down into Oak Creek Canyon.
-It starts up high with panoramic views and then zig-zags down deep into the canyon where you follow the creek towards Sedona, surrounded by pine trees.
+It starts up high with panoramic views then zig-zags down into the canyon where you follow the creek towards Sedona, surrounded by pine trees.

 The route: for the Red Rock Loop, follow Highway 89A about four miles west of central Sedona and take Red Rock Loop Road, which is all paved apart from one short section.
 The Scenic Byway runs from junction 289 of Interstate 17 south of Flagstaff, along State Route 179 to Sedona.